 Treating Defiance Disorders

 While different defiant disorders, and different sufferers of the same disorders, may require different treatment, some themes run through all successful treatment plans.
 The best approach to treating defiant disorders is a multi-modal approach that hits the issue from a variety of complementary angles.
-For more serious forms of defiance, such as ODD or conduct disorder, a combination of pharmacological treatment, individual therapy, group therapy, parent training and family therapy is a good idea.
+For more serious forms of defiance, such as ODD or conduct disorder, a combination of pharmacological treatment, individual therapy, group therapy, parent training, and family therapy is a good idea.
 Often, this kind of robust multi-modal treatment is most manageable in a residential treatment setting.
-Pharmacological treatments may include the use of stimulant medication to treat ADHD like symptoms and reduce impulsivity, or SSRIs to treat underlying depression.
+Pharmacological treatments may include the use of stimulant medication to treat ADHD like symptoms and reduce impulsivity, or SSRIs to treat the underlying depression.
 Though it is true for all adolescent treatment, it is especially critical with defiance-based disorders that parental involvement is critical.
-Parents who are simultaneously engaged in their child’s treatment, their own treatment and their family’s treatment greatly increase their chances for the healing and growth of their defiant teen.
+Parents who are simultaneously engaged in their child’s treatment, their own treatment, and their family’s treatment greatly increase their chances for the healing and growth of their defiant teen.